-Shopping Convent Garden’s Apple Market for Souvenirs made in England
+Shopping Covent Garden’s Apple Market for Souvenirs made in England

 Then make like a Londoner and hop one of the Boris Bikes (right outside the market) to your next destination.

-Have you shopped at Convent Garden?
+Have you shopped at Covent Garden?
 Tell us about in the comments!

-London Souvenir Shopping Details:Convent Garden Market (Convent Garden Tube stop)
+London Souvenir Shopping Details:Convent Garden Market (Covent Garden Tube stop)